PLSysSec/rlbox_wasm2c_sandbox/AppSandbox.md

-# Using this tool to sandbox a library
+# Using this tool to sandbox a full program

 In order to sandbox a full program of your choice.